vaibatch2001/cleaning-data-project/CodeBook.md

 ### filter columns specific to mean() and std()

 Remove all columns from the test data frame which do not mention either "mean" or "std"

+* colnames_mean -  List of column names containing the keyword "mean"
+* colnames_std <- List of column names containing the keyword "std"

 ### add columns for activity and subjects